Shop our Editor's Picks for the Season here!

 2. The thickness of the casting.
 For greater thicknesses the hardener must be reduced, and it therefore follows that for thinner castings, the hardener should be increased.

-Resin cures by heat, so if the temperature of the room is high, a little less hardener will be needed than if the room was cold.
+Resin cures by heat, so if the temperature of the room is high, a little less hardener/catalyst will be needed than if the room was cold.
 Catalysed resin in bulk will set more quickly than catalysed resin spread thinly over a large surface.

 Too much catalyst added to resin causes it to crack when it cures.
 Too little catalyst, and the resin will remain tacky.